christosbampis/SVD-text-mining/README.md

 through singular value decomposition is performed

-You can also shoot an eye on the assignment's report (written in Greek), svd-report.pdf, which is available for download on http://www.filedropper.com/svd-report and is also uploaded here.
+You can also shoot an eye on the assignment's report (written in Greek), svd-report.pdf, which is available for download on http://www.filedropper.com/svd-report.